axeldaguerre/movie_title_cleaner/README.md

 # How to use

-1. Place the `purificator.exe` file inside the folder where all the movies you want to format are.
+1. Place the `purificator.exe` and `purificator.dll` file inside the folder where all the movies you want to format are.
 2. Run `purificator.exe`.
 3. It will scrap all the movies in order to ask for suggestions.
 It can be quite long if you have hundreds of movies as it scrap the website and extract the informations
 4. A `MessageBox` window suggest your a movie title with the according movie file.
 From here you have three possibilities: